RealVNC Quick Start on Linux

-The Linux Tutorial Shows You Step-by-Step How-to Getting-Started with RealVNC VNC Connect 6.x Server and Viewer on Linux Distributions Visually.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Getting-Started with RealVNC VNC Connect 6.x Server and Viewer on GNU/Linux Distributions Visually.

-- Enable connections to be established between computers running an unrivalled mix of Windows, Mac OS X, UNIX, and Linux operating systems.
+- Enable connections to be established between computers running an unrivaled mix of Windows, Mac OS X, UNIX, and Linux operating systems.